priyadharshini-lakshmanan/client_query_management_system/README.md

 **Client side:** Fill the form, pick a category, describe your issue, and submit.

-**Support side:** View the dashboard, filter tickets, and close them when done.
+**Support side:** View the dashboard, filter queries, and close them when done.

 ## Query categories